Morgan Escaré: 2013

 Escaré was selected in France's 2013 Rugby League World Cup squad.
 He featured in the 22–18 warm up defeat by the USA.
 Morgan featured in the group games against Papua New Guinea, New Zealand and Samoa.
 Escaré also featured in the Quarter Final against England.
 He scored against Samoa (1 try).

 2014

-Escaré was initially selected in France's 2014 European Cup squad on 3 October but he had to withdraw four days later due to medical reasons, making him unable to deliver his career best 2014 club form to the international level.
+Escaré was initially selected in France's 2014 European Cup squad on 3 October but he had to withdraw four days later for medical reasons, making him unable to deliver his career best 2014 club form to the international level.

 2015

 Escaré was selected in France's 2015 European Cup squad.
 He featured in the opening match against Ireland and then against Scotland.
 He also played for France in their mid-tournament test-match against England.
 He was a part what was considered a 'weakened' French side due to injury and it showed with an appalling showing against their opponents.
 He scored in the European Cup game against Scotland (1 try).